 - Need explicit control over context injection

-For complex reasoning tasks that require sustained autonomous operation, Claude Code's terminal-first approach and extended thinking capabilities provide distinct advantages.
-For iterative development where visual feedback and continuous oversight matter, Cursor's Composer-driven workflow excels.
+For complex reasoning tasks that need sustained autonomous operation, Claude Code's terminal-first approach and extended thinking provide real advantages.
+For iterative development where visual feedback and continuous oversight matter, Cursor's Composer-driven workflow is the better fit.

-Regardless of choice, combining either tool with 4ge's specification-first methodology ensures your AI assistant receives the complete business context required for exceptional results.
+Either way, combining your tool with 4ge's specification-first methodology ensures your AI assistant gets the complete business context it needs to produce something worth shipping.

 Related Comparisons